-- Salary Expectations: In-house Canva designers can earn an annual salary of $40,000 to $60,000, depending on their experience, location, and the size of the company they work for.
+- Salary Anticipations: In-house Canva Developers can earn an annual salary of $40,000 to $60,000, Depending on their background, location, and the size of the Company they work for.

-- Benefits and Perks: In addition to their salary, in-house Canva designers may also receive benefits such as health insurance, retirement plans, and paid time off.
+- Benefits and Perks: In extra to their salary, in-house Canva designers may also receive benefits such as health insurance, retirement plans, and paid time off.